ansys/pyensight/doc/source/getting_started/index.rst

-If you plan on doing local *development* of PyEnSight on Linux, install the latest package with this code:
+If you plan on doing local *development* of PyEnSight on Linux, install the latest package with these commands:

 .. code::